5G and Huawei

 Sanctions regarding non-national parties (such as U.S. sanctions on a Chinese business) should not be enforced by one country alone, but according to agreements reached within the United Nations Security Council.
 In that regard, UN Security Council Resolution 2231 calls on all countries to drop sanctions on Iran as part of the 2015 Iran nuclear agreement.
 Yet the United States. – and only the United States – now rejects the Security Council’s role in such matters.
 The Trump administration, not Huawei or China, is today’s greatest threat to the international rule of law, and therefore to global peace.

 COMMENTS FROM GOOGLE PLUS

 It’s all a point of view…

 Everything in this world is a point of view.
-Some benefits you while other don’t… Usually no matter which nation your are from, you always want what is best for your nation not what is best for the world… Because honestly protect your interest first…
+Some benefits you while others don’t… Usually, no matter which nation you are from, you always want what is best for your nation not what is best for the world… Because honestly protect your interest first…

 All Things Chinese:

 The first step towards mastering your world and your fate is not to take a view from the perspective of your own nationality, your own ethnicity, your own gender and your own economic and social background.